BE A SCHOLAR

 Final program enrollment will be granted when the following criteria have been met:

-• Successful completion of the mandatory six-week Summer Learning Program during the summer of 2021
+• Successful completion of the mandatory four-week Summer Learning Program (early July–early August 2026, Monday–Thursday).

 Scholar Application FAQs